jhpyle/docassemble/_docs/objects.md

 {% include side-by-side.html demo="dafile-url-for-temporary" %}

+If you are using cloud storage, then the URLs will point directly to the cloud provider rather than to your server.
+(This has important performance benefits.)
+The links are long and technical because they contain access codes.
+By default, if a user clicks on a link, the URL will open as an attachment, and the user may be prompted to download the file or open it in an application; it will not open in the browser.
+If you would like the links to open in the browser, add the keyword parameter `inline=True` to `.url_for()`.

 <a name="DAFile.retrieve"></a>The `.retrieve()` command ensures that a
 stored file is ready for use on the system.
 Calling `.retrieve` is necessary because if **docassemble** is configured to use [Amazon S3]